Marcel Hartel: Early career

-Born in Köln, Hartel started playing football as a youth for SC West Köln.
+Born in Cologne, Hartel started playing football as a youth for SC West Köln.
 In 2002, he joined 1.
 FC Köln's youth system.
-Having moved through the club's youth ranks, he made his Bundesliga debut on 20 February 2016, in a 1–0 away defeat against Borussia Mönchengladbach.
+He was able to move through the club's youth ranks and made his Bundesliga debut on 20 February 2016, in a 1–0 away defeat against Borussia Mönchengladbach.
 During the 2016–17 season, he made 12 appearances for 1.
-FC Köln's reserves scoring three goals and contributing five assists.
+FC Köln's reserves, scoring three goals and contributing five assists.

 Union Berlin

 In May 2017, Union Berlin announced the signing of Hartel on a three-year deal.
 He scored his first goal for the club in a 1–1 draw with Arminia Bielefeld.
 On 31 January 2019, he scored against his former side, Köln, after controlling the ball up into the air and hitting a stunning bicycle kick.
 The goal was voted Goal of the Month by viewers of Sportschau on ARD, and later also Goal of the Year.